semuconsulting/PyGPSClient/README.md

 `python -m pip install PyGPSClient`

-To run the appliation, if the python3 site_packages are in your path, simply type `python -m pygpsclient`.
+To run the appliation, if the python3 site_packages are in your PATH, simply type `python -m pygpsclient`.

 If not, type `python -m \full_path_to_site_packages\pygpsclient`.

 ### 2. Manual installation

-To install and run, download and unzip this repository and run:
+To install manually, download and unzip this repository and run:

 `python -m /path_to_folder/foldername/pygpsclient`